Nothing makes you want to simplify your life like homeschooling.

 And if you do, EVERYTHING will go better and take less energy.
 Especially homeschooling!

-5. Add to your minutes by planning your meals for at least one week in advance.
+5. Add to your daily minutes by planning your meals for at least a week in advance.

 Don’t assume you’ll remember what you have planned unless you write it down.